hpfousac/inav/HpfousacNotes.md

   * cli command to show flight mode (mask) `flightModeFlags_e` command `fmode`

   * disable PID loop if no stab is used

+# Where config is stored #

+ After short investigation was confirmed that config is stored in FLASH Memory.
+The region is reserved by **FLASH_CONFIG** symbol.
+The reference from final code is provided by `__config_start` and `__config_end` variables.

+Detail are in source code and in linker script.

+*It means it can work on BLUEPILL devices*